miker2/FCND-Motion-Planning/WRITEUP.md

 `motion_planning.py` has an added state as part of the finite state machine that allows for planning a path through the urban environment.
-While the path that is planned in this skeleton implementation is quite simple, all of the necessary code is present.
+While the path that is planned in this skeleton implementation is quite simple, all of the necessary code is present to plan more complicated paths.
 One just needs to modify the body of the `plan_path` method.

 #### 2. `planning_utilities.py`